Privacy policy

 • Other information

 Legitimate interest: The processing is necessary to satisfy our legitimate interest in following up and evaluating the relationship with customers, suppliers, partners and GLEIF.
-Personal data is stored for this purpose for a period of 2 years from the time of collection.
+Personal data is retained for this purpose for a period of 2 years from the time of collection.
 Reports at an overall level that do not contain personal data and anonymous statistics are saved until further notice or until they are deleted.

 • Identity information